 Must be a Tuesday.
 After breakfast proceed to visit the weekly market of the Kutia Kondh tribe and local adivasi villages.

-Kondh tribe- The Kondh are one of the best-known tribes in Odisha, famous in history for their Meriah, human sacrifices.
+Kondh Tribe - The Kondh are one of the best-known tribes in Odisha, famous in history for their Meriah, human sacrifices.
 They are found in almost every district of Orissa, but are concentrated mainly in Phulbani, Koraput and Ganjam districts.
 Kondh life is full of festivals.
 The most important festivals are the planting and harvest festivals.
 During the festivals, feasts are accompanied by singing, dancing and drinking.
 At planting time, the Kondh worship Dharani Deota and make animal sacrifices to ensure a good harvest.
 The village women sing and dance by joining hands, and the boys around also sing and the whole atmosphere becomes joyful.
 During the festival of Sarupenu they go to worship in the hills and enjoy the day with feasting and dancing.
 Their weapon is the bow and arrow with which they defend themselves from wild animals.
 Overnight stay at hotel in Rayagada

 Breakfast at the hotel.
 Visit to the weekly Wednesday market of the Dongriya Kondhas in Chatikona.